Jurisdiction of the European Union's General Data Protection Regulation (GDPR)

 We may use your contact details to provide you with information about the vital work we do, our fundraising appeals and opportunities to support us, and other campaigns or products we think may be of interest to you.

-We will only send you marketing and fundraising communications by email, text and telephone if you have explicitly provided your prior consent.
-You may opt out of our marketing communications at any time by clicking the Unsubscribe link at the end of our marketing emails.
+We will only send you marketing and fundraising communications by email, text and telephone if we deem it in our legitimate interest to do so or you have explicitly provided your prior consent.
+You may opt out of our communications at any time by clicking the unsubscribe link at the end of our emails.

 You have a choice about whether or not you wish to receive information from us.
 If you do not want to receive direct marketing communications from us, you can indicate your choices on the site used to collect your information.